Block Storage

 Block storage use cases

 In order to run most mission-critical applications such as SAP and Oracle, or with workloads that include trading, e-commerce, customer relationship management (CRM), and marketing automation, an organization must utilize block storage systems within their infrastructure.
-Running such mission-critical applications demands quick response times.
-In these situations, enterprises prefer this type of storage solution as it provides efficiency, high-performance capacity, and low latency.
+Mission-critical applications requires the efficiency, high-performance capacity, and low latency that block storage provides.

 Some organizations use block storage as a foundation beneath object and file storage to accommodate rapid expansion and varying data storage needs.
 It provides an underlying storage solution that, when utilized jointly with object and file storage, simplifies data structure and automatically assigns workloads to the necessary system for each given task.